 However, there are risks to dog cataract surgery.
 One of the most prominent risks is intraocular scar tissue.
 Intraocular scar tissue can occur after the surgery and can cause eye issues.
 Veterinary eye doctors will provide eye drops to help treat this condition if it does occur after surgery.
 They will often also provide post-op care as part of the surgery process.
 Glaucoma is also a risk of this surgery.
 In most cases, it resolves shortly after the surgery and won't become a long-term condition.
 However, some dogs develop it years later after the surgery and will require ongoing care.
 Other risks are detachment of the retina, an eye infection, and anesthesia complications.
 Anesthesia is a risk for dogs just as it is for humans.
 Most veterinary offices will take great care when giving general anesthesia to the pet and have the dog monitored the entire time they are under for their surgery.
 This means monitoring their breathing, heart rate, blood pressure, and more.

 Pet parents will have to weigh the benefits against the risks when deciding on cataract surgery.
 It is a big commitment to make both financially and emotionally.
-It is best to discuss all possibilities with the veterinary eye doctor as well as their regular veterinarian.
+It is

 Cataracts and Nuclear Sclerosis